High-speed rail in Indonesia: Development and construction

 In January 2016, the Indonesian transportation minister released a route permit for a high-speed railway between Jakarta and Bandung (142.8 kilometres) with stations located at Halim (Jakarta end), Karawang, Padalarang, and Tegalluar (Bandung end) with a Tegalluar depot.
 71.63 km of the track would be at ground level, 53.54 km would be elevated, and 15.63 km would be underground.
 The concession period, the period during which only the KCIC can operate the line, is 50 years from 31 May 2019 and cannot be prolonged, except in a force majeure situation.
 Ground was broken on the project on 21 January 2016 and was expected to be completed in September 2023.
 The HSR is governed by the KCIC, an organization composed 60 percent by an Indonesian consortium, and 40 percent by China Railway International.
 The Jakarta–Bandung high-speed rail was planned to begin its operations in 2019.

 In October 2016, the Indonesian government announced its intention to build a 600 km medium-high speed railway between Jakarta and Surabaya, and invited Japan to participate in this project.
 However, almost seven years later, in July 2023 the project was cancelled due to the lack of progress.
 Subsequently, President Joko Widodo removed the Jakarta-Surabaya semi-high speed train from the national strategic project (PSN) towards the end of his term in 2024.

+On 18 December 2022, a maintenance train derailed in Padalarang, West Java, after overshooting an unfinished track, killing two Chinese workers and four others.

 In 2023, the Jakarta-Bandung High-Speed Rail construction partially finished and was set to start commercial operation starting October 2023.
 The Jakarta-Bandung HSR began trial operation with passengers on 7 September 2023, and commercial operations on 2 October 2023.